City of Ontario Artist Microgrant FAQ

 What types of projects are most competitive

-Projects that uplift community stories, celebrate Ontario’s culture, increase access to the arts, support belonging, and clearly outline a feasible plan and budget tend to be strongest.
+Projects that uplift community stories, celebrate Ontario’s culture, increase access to the arts, promote belonging, clearly outline a feasible plan and budget tend to be strongest, and projects that do not include hateful language, explicit content, etc.

 -